basho/basho_docs/content/riak/kv/2.1.3/using/admin/commands.md

 Once the data partitions have been reassigned, the node that is being replaced will be removed from the cluster.

-**Note**: As with all cluster-level actions, the changes made when you run the `cluster force-replace` command will take effect only after you have both planned the changes by running `[[riak-admin cluster plan|riak-admin Command Line#cluster-plan]]` and committed the changes by running `[[riak-admin cluster commit|riak-admin Command Line#cluster-commit]]`.
+> **Note**: As with all cluster-level actions, the changes made when you run the `cluster force-replace` command will take effect only after you have both planned the changes by running [`riak-admin cluster plan`][use admin riak-admin#cluster-plan] and committed the changes by running [`riak-admin cluster commit`][use admin riak-admin#cluster-commit].
 You can stage multiple force-replace actions before planning/committing.

 ## plan